Young jobless 'Neets' reach record level

 That is 2,000 more than at this time last year.

 The total number of Neets is at the highest level since records began in 2000 and the 137,000 increase is the biggest numerical rise ever recorded for this quarter.

-The totals are published quarterly and the autumn figures are the peak of the year and drop back in winter, but overall the trend is up.'Not complacent'
+The totals are published quarterly and the autumn figures are the peak of the year and drop back in winter, but overall the trend is up.

 A government spokeswoman said: "The number of young people not in education, employment or training has been too high for too long - we are determined to bring the numbers down.

 "We know that many young people move between school, college, university and work during the summer, which explains why Neet figures are higher during this quarter.
 But we will not be complacent and are taking action now to address this issue."

 She added that young people's achievements at 16 were the most important influence on their future job prospects, and that the government aimed to boost this through its "ambitious school reforms".